-The Syrian diaspora became successful abroad on a number of levels but has always been connected to Syrians inside Syria; this relationship, however, is evolving as a result of the ongoing conflict.
-From mainly economic and cultural contributions to the homeland, there is now a pressing need for the diaspora to find ways to increase its contribution on the humanitarian, social, political, economic, and intellectual levels as Syria witnesses a degradation of institutions and a rise in extremism that threaten its national identity and state integrity.
-Mobilisation by the diaspora becomes more urgent when concerns about stability and security risk trumping human rights.
+The Syrian diaspora became successful abroad on a number of levels but has always remained closely connected to Syrians inside Syria.
+This relationship is evolving as a result of the ongoing conflict.
+Besides mainly economic and cultural contributions to the homeland, there is now a pressing need for the diaspora to find ways to increase its involvement on the humanitarian, social, political, economic, and intellectual levels as Syria witnesses an erosion of its institutions and a rise in extremism that threaten national identity and state integrity.
+Mobilizing the Syrian diaspora to leverage positive change becomes more urgent when concerns about stability and security risk trumping human rights.